lanceman2/quickstream/README.md

   In quickstream connected blocks do not need to keep a relative flow rate between them, the flow rates are not even a consideration; the connected block are just constrained to not override each other.

+  In GNUradio the internals of GNUradio decide how much stream data flow through the block at each work() call.
+Each work() call has the amount of input data and output data determined by the GNUradio libraries scheduler code.
+In quickstream the block developer decides how much stream data flow through the block at each work (flow) call.
+This makes the "stream flow scheduling" code in the two libraries fundamentally different.  quickstream stream data flow can be effectively controlled by the blocks themselves at any and all blocks in the graph.
+The flow work calls in quickstream can be blocked by any block that chooses to not advance the stream data, input or output.
+In a quickstream flow graph a blocks are not forced to keep a relative amount of input to output as they are in GNUradio.
+In many use cases a GNUradio decoder block must continue to output data even when the data is not a valid decoding.
+This is fucking huge.

 # TODO